dnlbowers/battleships/temp.md

 * after set up struggled with how to then play the game, After speaking with my mentor I realised that if I ran the create object back through the classes I could then trigger everythin in  fewlines nly in the global, later developed into a game class.

+*When hitting ship on the guess board they seemed to scatter and not adhere to the ship length.
+This was due to the computer player object being created within the game while loop. removing it fixed it